lmorg/murex/docs/user-guide/scoping.md

-# Variable and Config Scoping - User Guide
+# Variable and Config Scoping

 > How scoping works within Murex